serodriguez68/deep-learning-cheatsheet/notes/Part 1 - Artificial Neural Networks (ANN)/1-intuition.md

 ### Learning Rate
 The `learning rate` is a hyper paremeter that we have to decide before running the algorithm.
 The `learning rate` decided *by how much* the weights should get adjusted relative to the error.
- - A bigger `learning rate` makes the training less stable (weights jump more), but it also gives the algorithm the opportunity to finalise faster (if it doesn't diverge that is).
+ - A higher `learning rate` makes the training less stable (weights jump more), but it also gives the algorithm the opportunity to finalise faster (if it doesn't diverge that is).
+   - High learning rates also tend to overfit if the dataset is small or we have large number of epochs.
- - A smaller `learning rate` makes the algorithm slower, but also makes it more stable.
+ - A lower `learning rate` makes the algorithm slower, but also makes it more stable.
+    - Low rates might lead to underfitting on low epochs.

 ### Back propagation
 **Back propagation** is the process of adjusting the weights on each neuron by back propagating the errors detected by